StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 }
 ```

-So what do we have in the above snippet?
+Let's take a look at what we have in the above snippet.

-Well, the first line says that we are going to be using the `Microsoft.Azure.Cosmos.Table` namespace.
+The first line says that we are going to be using the `Microsoft.Azure.Cosmos.Table` namespace.

 I know, we are using Azure Storage Account Tables, but the API is the same.
 We don't have access to this namespace yet, so we need to add a NuGet package reference to it.